 Sessions are 60 minutes long.
 So that we can achieve our goals, please follow this schedule.
 Please try to get to your session on time so we can start as close to the start time as possible.

-If you are the organiser, please have a draft agenda ready for your sessions, so attendees know what to expect.
+If you are the organizer, please have a draft agenda ready for your sessions, so attendees know what to expect.
 Here is the typical breakdown for a session:

 |Session length||60 minutes|

 |Wrap-up & Close||6|

 We highly recommend appointing a timekeeper at the beginning of the meeting to warn speakers five minutes or so before the deadline for the next part of the session, to keep things moving and on schedule.

 The point of the Summit is to create concrete deliverables from each working session.
 These deliverables can take many forms.
 It is vital that each working session has a definition of done.

 We will observe a Vendor Neutrality policy at this conference.
 Please do not use the working sessions as a place to pitch your product.
 Maintaining neutrality enhances the value of the collaborative tone of this week.